Expertek/expertekio-jwt-lambda-authorizer/README.md

 This project is based on [https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer](https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer), which is itself a fork of [https://github.com/jghaines/lambda-auth0-authorizer](https://github.com/jghaines/lambda-auth0-authorizer).

-The difference between the two projects is that the JWKS endpoint is set in `.env` to the keys.expertek.io endpoint, the full decoded claims and token are returned in the response context, and the issuer and audience claims are not verified by default.
-The claims are intended to be used by the endpoint, and the token may be used to further call back to expertek.io services.
+The difference between the two projects is that the JWKS endpoint is set in `.env` to the keys.expertek.io endpoint, the full decoded claims are returned in the response context, the "package access" claim is verified instead of the audience field, and the issuer claim is not verified by default.

+You need to set the PACKAGE value in the `.env` file (or environment variable in production) to the fully qualified package ID of your API.
+The package access array will be searched for the matching value, and the call is authorized only if the package ID is found.
+If not, a 403 will be returned.

-Note the last point in the above: the _issuer and audience claims are not verified_.
-The audience claim is not used at present in expertek.io JWT's, and the issuer will vary depending on the domain of the issuer instance.
+Note also the last point in the above: the _issuer is not verified_.
+The issuer will vary depending on the domain of the issuer instance.
 If you intend to limit access to a single issuer (say your own single-tenant instance of the software), you can set that in `.env`.

 ### What is AWS API Gateway?